Unveiling and Mitigating Bias in Large Language Model Recommendations: A Path to Fairness: Introduction

+Similarly in data science, LLMs contribute significantly to different tasks, including data visualization \cite{chen2024viseval}, text classification \cite{wei2023empirical} and spam detection \cite{10433480}, which are pivotal in managing and interpreting large-scale data.
+An illustrative application is in customer service, where LLMs process and analyze customer feedback from various channels to derive insights about satisfaction levels and service quality \cite{wang2024llm}.
+These models automate the extraction of meaningful information from text data, enabling businesses to respond more effectively to customer needs and enhance service delivery.
+The integration of LLMs in these fields highlights their role as tools for automation and enhancers of decision-making processes, making them indispensable in the modern data-driven landscape.
+Several examples of applications of LLMs within big data and data science are depicted in Fig. \ref{fig:applications}.

-Consider an LLM-based music recommendation system that enhances user experience by leveraging the advanced capabilities of large language models.
+Now, let us consider an LLM-based music recommendation system, such as MuseChat \cite{dong2024musechat}, that enhances user experience by leveraging the advanced capabilities of large language models.
 Traditional algorithms typically rely on user listening history and genre preferences.
 In contrast, an LLM-based system delves deeper into musical content and user behavior.
 For example, a user who frequently listens to progressive and alternative rock would benefit from recommendations generated through a comprehensive analysis of genres like psychedelic rock.
 By considering lyrical themes, musical styles, and emotional tones, the system can suggest tracks from emerging artists in related rock genres, showcasing the nuanced and highly personalized recommendations LLMs can provide.
 However, such a personalized recommendation system has drawbacks.
 Users from Western countries may predominantly receive recommendations for mainstream Western genres like pop or rock, while underrepresented genres, such as traditional indigenous music or world music, receive limited exposure.
 This bias stems from training data skewed towards popular Western music.
-Thus, bias in recommendation systems has emerged as a critical concern, impacting fairness, diversity, and societal equity.
+Thus, bias in recommendation systems has become a critical issue, impacting fairness, diversity and equity.